fabri2605/socialcapFront/contracts/docs/data-modeling.md

 ## Merkle Maps

-We use the following MerkleMaps linked to the `SocialcapContract` states:
+We use the following MerkleMaps linked to the `RootContract` states:
 ~~~
   @state(Field) communitiesRoot = State<Field>();
   @state(Field) personsRoot = State<Field>();